Living Water Ministries to host yard sale Thursday to Sunday

-Items for sale include baked goods, Coca-Cola cooler, Insta Pot, desks, vacuums, clothes, shoes, books, cell phone, ceiling fan, lights, baby stuff, electronics, jewelry, antique replica curio cabinet, vintage Tony Hawk skateboard, bike, antique baby doll cradles, antique chairs, collectables, crafting supplies, sports and exercise equipment, Health-o-meter doctor’s scale, vintage brass scientific scale, and etc.
+Items for sale include baked goods, Coca-Cola cooler, Instant Pot, desks, vacuums, clothes, shoes, books, cell phone, ceiling fan, lights, baby stuff, electronics, jewelry, antique replica curio cabinet, vintage Tony Hawk skateboard, bike, antique baby doll cradles, antique chairs, collectibles, crafting supplies, sports and exercise equipment, Health-o-meter doctor’s scale, vintage brass scientific scale and etc.

 This summer LWM is offering Welcome-To-All Pricing for youth in grades 1-12.
 Campers choose to pay full price, half price, or $0 for a week of camp.
 June 25-30 and July 16-21 have registration openings.
 LWM is a Christian camp with Evangelical Lutheran Church in America roots that welcomes everyone.
 Learn more at elcalivingwater.com.